wp-plugins/wpsso/readme.txt

 * Adds Open Graph / Rich Pin meta tags (Facebook, Google+, LinkedIn, Pinterest, etc.).
 * Configurable image sizes, title and description lengths for different contexts.
 * Optional fallback to a default image and video for index and search webpages.
-* Uses featured, attached, gallery shortcode, and/or HTML image tags in content.
+* Supports featured, attached, gallery shortcode, and/or HTML image tags in content.
-* Validation of image dimensions to provide accurate media for social websites.
+* Validates of image dimensions to provide accurate media for social websites.
-* Auto-regeneration of innacurate / missing WordPress image sizes using image IDs.
+* Auto-regeneration of innacurate / missing WordPress image sizes.
-* Support for embedded videos (iframe and/or object HTML tags).
+* Support for embedded videos (iframe and object HTML tags).
-* Fully render content (including shortcodes) for accurate description texts.
+* Fully renders content (including shortcodes) for accurate description texts.
-* Include author and publisher profile URLs for Facebook and Google Search.
+* Includes author and publisher profile URLs for Facebook and Google Search.
-* Include hashtags from Post / Page WordPress Tags.
+* Includes hashtags from Post / Page WordPress Tags.
-* Include the author's name for Pinterest Rich Pins.
+* Includes the author's name for Pinterest Rich Pins.
-* Uses object and transient cache for fastest execution speed.
+* Uses object and transient caches to provide incredibly fast execution speeds.
+* Includes a Google / SEO description meta tag if a known SEO plugin is not detected.
 * Provides Facebook, Google+ and Twitter URL profile contact fields.
-* Includes a Google / SEO description meta tag if a known SEO plugin is not detected.
-* Validation tools and meta tag preview information on admin edit pages.
+* Validation tools and special meta tag preview tabs on admin edit pages.
-* Localized / multilingual Site Title and (default) Description.
+* Customizable *multilingual* Site Title and (default) Description texts.

 **Pro / Power-User Version**